 Blackout drapes reduce energy costs by keeping valuable heat inside your home and not allowing it to escape through your window.
-25% of home heat is lost through your windows so installing blackout drapes in every room can boost energy savings, upgrade your home style, and improve sleep quality too.
+Twenty-five percent of home heat is lost through your windows so installing blackout drapes in every room can boost energy savings, upgrade your home style, and improve sleep quality too.

 Are Blackout Curtains Soundproof?

-Blackout drapes may not create a 100% soundproof home but they will lessen noise pollution somewhat due to their multi layer of fabric design.
+Blackout drapes may not create a 100 percent soundproof home but they will lessen noise pollution somewhat due to their multi layer of fabric design.
 Much light and sound enters the room via your windows so if you live in a noisy neighborhood or work from home, thick blackout curtains could offer you some relief from noise pollution.